|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 DHS has awarded grants to community agencies statewide to provide the services listed in Minnesota Statutes, section 260C.212, subd.
 7. DHS staff strongly encourages counties and tribes to refer youth to these community agencies and partner with them to prepare youth for a successful transition to adulthood.
 Please see the Healthy Transition and Homeless Prevention (HTHP) Program for more information.

 The DHS Child Welfare Training System offers the following training to help youth transition from out-of-home care to adulthood:

 Each summer, DHS staff and a committee of youth, private agency youth workers and county social workers, offer the Tomorrow’s Leaders Today (TLT) Conference.
 The 3-day conference is for youth ages 16 to 21, currently or formerly in out-of-home care, and at-risk youth involved with community agencies.
 It is held on a college campus.
 About 200 youth and 75 youth workers attend each year.
-The purpose of the TLT Conference is to celebrate and enhance the leadership capacity of youth, to teach leadership skills, and to strengthen the network of adults who value youth leadership.
+The purpose of the conference is to celebrate and enhance the leadership capacity of youth, teach leadership skills, and strengthen the network of adults who value youth leadership.

 For more TLT information and on-line registration go to: http://www.tlt-mn.org

 This link is to an interview with a youth discussing how his needs were met as he aged out of foster care to attend college.

 A guide for social workers, Helping Youth Transition from Out-of-home Care to Adulthood – Best Practices Guide (PDF)

 Kim Lemcke at the Department of Human Services